(AWC) Community Ambassadors Leadership Program (ACALP)

 Certification/Training - CITI (Collaborative Institutional Training Initiative)

 AWC's community ambassadors leadership program for women and the youth receive training and skills to take on leadership roles in their communities.
-The Community Ambassadors are equipped with the right tools.
 AWC language services are manned by the community ambassadors serving as advocates, they provide an added value to refugee women calling in to get help.
 They play a critical role in reaching and educating the community using culturally tailored methodologies.
 They are trusted voices that have undergone professional training and received certifications in various disciplines including interpretation and translation.
 They are front-line advocates, navigators, and interviewers among others.
 They are best equipped to address cultural nuances, taboos, and myths that are typically barriers for this community to gain access to services that they need.

 (AWC) Youth Ambassadors

 The development of leadership contributes greatly to the positive development of young people and their communities.
-Leadership skills, such as goal-setting, problem-solving and sound decision-making, are not just necessary for leaders - these skills are needed for success in today's world.
+Leadership skills, such as goal-setting, problem-solving and sound decision-making, are not just necessary for leaders - these skills are needed for success in the communities we serve and in today's world.